algorithms-with-predictions/algorithms-with-predictions.github.io/README.md

 # Website for Algorithms with Predictions (ALPS)

-The idea of this project is to create a better overview over the current state of research on Algorithms with Predictions as well as to collect links to further relevant material.
+The idea of this project is to maintain an overview over the current state of research on Algorithms with Predictions and collect links to further relevant material.
 This should especially help new researchers in this field to orient faster, but we also try to keep track over and cluster the large amount of results and publications in this field.

 ## How to Contribute in General